mirfatif/PermissionManagerX/README.md

 ## Required Privileges / Permissions

 * In order to let Permission Manager X serve you at its best, either the device must be <b>rooted</b> or you need to enable <b>ADB over network</b>.
 * <b>android.permission.INTERNET</b> is required to use ADB over network.
-No connections are made outside the device.
+The only connection made outside the device is to check for app updates.

 ## Note:

-* The app is tested on stock Android 7-10.
+* The app is tested on stock Android 7-11.
 Some highly customized ROMs may behave unexpectedly.

 ## Screenshots